billg-splunk/javashop-otel/README.md

 # Latency Root Cause

-#TODO:Show map, should see execption gone and latency is still there.
+TODO: Show map, latency is still there.

-Open Service Map
+Open Service Map in Splunk Observability UI

-We can see we still have our original Latency issue, however our exception for Invalid Locale is gone.
+We can see we still have our original Latency issue, however our exception for Invalid Locale should be gone.

+Let's check to see our InvalidLocale Exception is gone.

+Click Shop Service

+Click Traces on the right

-It seems removing the Exception did not fix the latency...
+We did remove the exception however it seems removing the Exception did not fix the latency...

-Lets Look at the high latency traces causing this spike.
+Lets Look at the high latency traces causing this spike once again.

-Click on line from SHop to Products ( follow the red numbers ) -

-# Additionally, let's also see if these annotations provide us more relevant information for the next responder once we find the root cause.
+Also, lets see if these annotations provide us more relevant information for the next responder once we find the root cause.

 NOTE: add additional information Parameter Values at Time of Latency.